 Many organizations deal with serious safety concerns on a daily basis.
 Construction companies use heavy and potentially dangerous equipment, hospitals are always at risk for exposure to deadly diseases and even markets are prone to slips and falls.

 An annual refresher course on workplace safety will help ensure employees stay safe, all while reducing your liability for work-related personal injury claims.

 With the amount of sensitive information many employees handle every day, it’s important to provide them with proper training on how to keep your organization’s tech and internet infrastructure safe.
 The Department of Homeland Security offers a number of courses for small businesses, such as password security and network security, so be sure to check them out.

 Preventative discrimination training for employees is crucial in preventing problems that could disrupt productivity and harmony.
 Fighting discrimination is a constant process, which makes investing in training all the more worth it.
 The U.S. Department of Justice offers basic anti-discrimination courses for both employees and managers, as well as advanced and specific training, such as HR practices for diverse staff members.

+Now a requirement in California, sexual harassment training is a must.
 Complaints about improper conduct can bog down your organization’s resources and make you potentially liable for a harassment suit.
 Investing in regular refresher courses will show employees you take a proactive stance on fighting harassment and are not just paying them lip service.